 Previous to the initiation of the Avalanche Education Program, attending certified or advanced avalanche education courses often required leaving the Flathead Valley, as there was not a consistent annual course in the region.
 In addition, these courses were often price prohibitive for many students.

 The Patrol Fund Avalanche Safety programs answer a need in the Whitefish community by filling the void in educational opportunities available to local winter sports enthusiasts by providing high caliber courses with affordable price tags.
-During the 2013-2014 winter season we offered two Level 1 avalanche courses and one Level 2 avalanche course, as well as five community scholarships.
-This year we have the same offering, as well as a youth scholarship.
+Throughout the winter season, we have offered two Level 1 avalanche courses and one Level 2 avalanche course, as well as five community scholarships.
+This year we have the same offering.

 The effect of high caliber educational courses on our community is far-reaching.
 As students become more educated, they, in turn, share this knowledge with their fellow recreationists.
 This creates an overall safer winter community.
 As residents of Whitefish and recreationists in the surrounding forests, we believe an educated public is a safer public.
 Our programs enable our community to have important tools at their disposal to live and recreate safely.

 The Patrol Fund annually supports a variety of organizations within our community including the DREAM Adaptive Recreation, A.L.E.R.T.
 Air Ambulance, Flathead Avalanche Center, and the Northern Rockies Snow and Avalanche Workshop.